wdinyes/wdinyes.github.io/_posts/2024-04-10-eighteen-sixty-four.markdown

 But hey, at least it was illegal to entice a "negro" to leave the state.
 Why?
 Because when this miracle of law was written, ***we hadn't abolished slavery in this country yet.***

-Right.
 Because that's the era that our laws should stem from regarding abortion.
 Before women were seen as anything other than chattel.

 Slow.
 Clap.